zefffirelli/simple-ftx-api-crawler-for-python-postgres/README.md

 - Update the psql_connection_string in crawler.py to match your Postgres credentials

 ## 1. Run create_db.py to setup the database
+- You will need to have a working Postgres instance and ensure that they user is specified in the configuration and they have the necessary permissions to create databases/tables.

 ## 2. Run crawler.py
 - Global configuration variables allow you to adjust:
  - Time period: how many days are you crawling?
  - Resolution: what granularity of candle are you getting?
 Resolution is in seconds; 1 minute = 60,  1 day = 3600
  - Markets: which Perp markets are you crawling?
-Add any many as you wish to the List.
+Add any many as you wish.